devgithubs/HIVE/README.md

 <img src="static/assets/img/lpf1.PNG">

-* If the user is signed in they will see the below button group
+* If the user is signed in as an Admin they will see the below button group, otherwise they will see only 'Profile' and 'Learn More'

 <img src="static/assets/img/lpf2.PNG">